 Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
 Although GRS has reviewed the data in accordance with Actuarial Standards of Practice No. 23, GRS has not verified or audited any of the data or information provided.
-In cases where submitted data was missing or incomplete, the following assumptions, based on average results for applicable members at the time of the last experience study, were applied: Data for active members: There was one member reported with missing salary and no members reported with missing service.
-We used prior year salary (0 members), if available, otherwise, high five average salary with a 10% load to account for salary increases (1 member).
-If neither pay nor high five average salary was available, we assumed a value of \$65,000 (0 members).
-There were no members reported with a missing date of birth or gender.
-Data for terminated members: There was one member reported without a benefit.
-We calculated benefits for this member using the reported Credited Service and Termination Date.
+There are no members reported with missing birth dates.
+In cases where submitted data was missing or incomplete, the following assumptions were applied: Data for active members: There was one member reported with missing salary and no members reported with missing service.
+We used prior year salary.
+There were no members reported with a missing or invalid date of birth or gender.
+Data for terminated members: There were two members reported without a benefit.
+We calculated benefits using the reported Credited Service and Termination Date.
 Average Salary was not reported, so we assumed a value of \$45,000.
-There were no members reported with a missing date of birth or gender.
-Benefits were estimated for 15 members at the direction of MSRS.
-Data for members receiving benefits: There were three members reported with a missing gender and no members reported with an invalid date of birth.
-We assumed male gender for retirees and female gender for survivors.
+Data for members receiving benefits: There were no members reported with a missing or invalid birth date or gender.
 There were no members reported without a benefit.
 There were no survivors reported with an expired benefit.
-There were five retirees reported with a bounceback annuity and an unreasonable reduction factor.
+There were 7 retirees reported with a bounceback annuity and an unreasonable reduction factor.
 A factor of 0.80, 0.85 and 0.90 was assumed for the 100%, 75% and 50% joint and survivor annuity, respectively.
-There was one retiree reported with a survivor option and a survivor date of death.
-We assumed no benefit was payable to the survivor, and the member benefit already reflected the "pop-up," if any.
-For retirees who elected a survivor benefit option, we used the valuation assumptions if the survivor date of birth was missing (177 members) and/or the survivor gender was missing (194 members).
-Changes in actuarial There have been no changes in actuarial assumptions since the prior valuation. accumentions assumptions
+There were 3 retirees reported with a survivor option and a survivor date of death.
+We assumed no benefit was payable to the survivor, and the member benefit already reflected the "pop-up", if any.
+For retirees who elected a survivor benefit option, we used the valuation assumptions if the survivor date of birth was missing or invalid (161 members) and/or the survivor gender was missing or invalid (175 members).